Your Syllabus at UT Austin

 Whether or not it is included in the syllabus, the statement below is university policy as presented in the General Information Catalog.
 Some faculty members find it helpful to be more explicit about the temporal elements of the policy by specifying a minimum period for advance notice and for completion of the assignment.
 Whether or not notification is provided in the syllabus, the accommodation must be made, and it must be “reasonable.”

 “By UT Austin policy, you must notify me of your pending absence for a religious holy day as far in advance as possible of the date of observance.
-If you must miss a class, an examination, a work assignment, or a project in order to observe a religious holy day, you will be given an opportunity to complete the missed work within a reasonable time after the absence.”
+If you must miss a class, an examination, a work assignment, or a project in order to observe a religious holy day, you will be given an opportunity to complete the missed work within a reasonable time after the absence.
+For questions regarding religious accommodations, please contact the Office of the Dean of Students.”

 - OPTIONAL: Class Participation